No Tags Found!

 From India, Madras

-HR TIP OF THE DAY: COST CUTTING?
-DONT TOUCH THE BASE PAY: If your organization is being forced to reduce payroll costs consider your options carefully.
-The evidence shows that while cutting base pay can save money quickly it has long lasting negative effects on employee motivation.
-When making the tough choices of where to cut it may be wiser to be selective and target bonuses and layoffs as a way to reduce costs while leaving base pay intact for those employees who remain.
+If your organization is being forced to reduce payroll costs, consider your options carefully.
+The evidence shows that while cutting base pay can save money quickly, it has long-lasting negative effects on employee motivation.
+When making the tough choices of where to cut, it may be wiser to be selective and target bonuses and layoffs as a way to reduce costs while leaving base pay intact for those employees who remain.

 From India, Madras

-It is true Bharathi, we should not cut the basic and regular emoluments.
-We can only consider the additional facilities like instead of providing conveyance vehicle to staff and food/snacks/tea to staff, we can declare some allowances which will cost lesser.
-Further we can list out the cost escalating things/overheads and have a control on it.
+It is true, Bharathi, we should not cut the basic and regular emoluments.
+We can only consider additional facilities.
+For example, instead of providing a conveyance vehicle to staff and food/snacks/tea to staff, we can declare some allowances which will cost less.
+Furthermore, we can list out the cost-escalating things/overheads and have control over them.

 From India, Kumbakonam

-Thanks Maru for sharing a nice tip about cutting cost.
+Thank you, Maru, for sharing a helpful tip about cutting costs.

-Presently the CEO pay of top companies, is considered as a waste and regulated in US and UK.
+Currently, the CEO pay in top companies is viewed as wasteful and is regulated in the US and UK.

 AVS